questionlp/api.wwdt.me_docs/content/endpoints/location.md

 ### Retrieve a location with list of recordings

-Get show recordings for a specific show location using the location's database ID, sorted by recording date
+Returns a location object containing the database ID, city, state, venue and an array of recordings.

 ```endpoint
 GET https://api.wwdt.me/v1.0/locations/{location_id}/recordings